rampa3/3DDashOnScreen/README.md

 # 3D Dash On Screen

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that replaces 2D overlay dash in Screen mode with the regular 3D one.<br>
-Also F4 is now the edit mode toggle button since it was removed when the freeform camera was added,<br>
-and spawning of facets and UI in userspace is fixed to not spawn into overlay.
+Also F4 (now remappable trough mod config) is now the edit mode toggle button since it was removed when the freeform camera was added, and spawning of facets and UI in userspace is fixed to not spawn into overlay.<br>Additionally, VR behaviour of camera controls UI is restored too.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).